- A urine drug test measures urine for the presence of certain illegal drugs and prescription medications.

 - can create a false negative, which is when the test reports a negative result even if there is drug use

-- vulnerability to cheating the system
+- can be used to cheat the system

-- failure to capture same-day drug use
+- can fail to capture same-day drug use

 - The person administering the test will give you a specimen cup.